pelmered/filament-money-field/README.md

 composer require pelmered/filament-money-field
 ```

+## Configuration

+### Set the default currency and locale
-**Optional: Set the default options for currency and locale so that you don't have to set them for every field.**
+**Set the default options for currency and locale so that you don't have to set them for every field.**

 **Option 1 (Recommended): Put the default options in your .env file.**